Retail & commerce · Portugal · Tax compliance

 Ad · rail 1

 "Eu mando a fatura por email."
 AT: "Sem ATCUD, sem QR, sem SAF-T, sem certificado."
 You: "Mas é PDF."
-AT: "Pois é."
+AT: "Pois é." ("I email the invoice."
+AT: "No ATCUD, no QR, no SAF-T, no certified software."
+You: "But it's a PDF."
+AT: "Yeah, exactly.")

 Ad · inline 1

-Sell AT-certified billing software, a CIUS-PT / UBL 2.1 connector, a SAF-T(PT) submission service, a QES-credential issuer, a digital-archive offering, or contabilista-on-call coordination for Portuguese PMEs hitting the 2026–2028 stack?
+Selling AT-certified billing software, a CIUS-PT / UBL 2.1 connector, a SAF-T(PT) submission service, a QES-credential issuer, a digital-archive offering, or contabilista-on-call coordination for Portuguese PMEs hitting the 2026–2028 stack?
 This is your audience.

 Banner size: bigger than the printed CIUS-PT schema.
 Also more readable than the SAF-T XSD.